 Adding the photos

-You can glue the images in place using craft glue.
-For the “hole” in the guitar, I used a label from a vinyl record printed from the internet.
+Glue the images in place with craft glue.
+For the guitar’s “sound hole,” I printed a vinyl record label from the internet and used that as the insert.

 Decorating the vinyl record

-I bought a vinyl record from a thrift store for $1 to add to the guitar because the fingerboard looked boring.
-I did try and cut it small but it kept snapping.
-In the end, the only thing that worked was to sand it down using a benchtop sander.
+I picked up a vinyl record at a thrift store for $1 to add some interest to the fingerboard, which looked a bit plain.
+I tried cutting it down to size, but it kept snapping.
+In the end, the only thing that worked was sanding it to shape on a benchtop sander.

 How to make tuning pegs

-You can us a steampunk silicone mould and black hot glue.
-Fill the moulds with the hot glue and smooth it over with a wet finger.
-Any tatty edges can be cut away once the glue is hard.
+Use a steampunk silicone mould and black hot glue.
+Fill the mould with hot glue, then smooth it with a wet finger.
+Once it sets, trim any ragged edges.

-To attach the tuning pegs you can drill holes in the headstock and glue them in place.
-It still looked a bit plain for my liking so I added one of Elvis Presley famous quotes.
+Drill holes in the headstock and glue the tuning pegs in place.
+It still looked a bit plain for my liking, so I added one of Elvis Presley’s famous quotes.

-To decorate the fingerboard to look more like a guitar you can make some more decals using your vinyl cutting machine.
+To make the fingerboard look more like a guitar, cut a few extra decals with your vinyl cutting machine.

 Making the strap